BineshPeringat/php-toolkit/README.md

 ---

 #### Footnote
-I am open to suggestions for updating the codebase where ever necessary, so do drop me a mail.
+- I am open to suggestions for updating the codebase where ever necessary, so do drop me a mail.
+- Credit, when given, will be really appreciated :beer:
+- Also finally.
+Do let me know if you used this in your project, again at your discretion.
+Think of this as a high-five :hand: